kubernetes/kubernetes/docs/design/indexed-job.md

 Each pod that the job controller creates is intended to complete one work item from the work list.
 Since a pod may fail, several pods may, serially, attempt to complete the same index.
-Therefore, we call it a a *completion index* (or just *index*), but not a *pod index*.
+Therefore, we call it a *completion index* (or just *index*), but not a *pod index*.

 For each completion index, in the range 1 to `.job.Spec.Completions`, the job